 If you finish before time is called, you may check your work on this section only.
+Do not turn to any other section.

-Math Test - No Calculator
+Math Test - No Calculator 25 MINUTES, 20 QUESTIONS

 Turn to Section 3 of your answer sheet to answer the questions in this section.